mattermost/docs/source/scale/push-notification-health-targets.rst

 Push Proxy Delivery Rate
 ------------------------

-The **Push Proxy Delivery Rate** panel indicates the percentage of push notifications that have been successfully delivered to the endpoints (i.e., mobile devices) out of the total number of push notifications sent.
+The **Push Proxy Delivery Rate** panel indicates the percentage of push notifications that have been successfully delivered to the Push Notification Service (i.e., Apple Push Notification service (APNs) or Firebase Cloud Messaging (FCM)) out of the total number of push notifications sent.

 Monitor this delivery rate to ensure that users are receiving their notifications in a timely manner.
 This value should always be 100%.
 Anything below 99% should be investigated further to identify issues with the push notification configuration, connectivity problems, or possible service interruptions with the push proxy provider.